Although considered as a tropical paradise, Hawaii also has its share of social concerns such as the plight of single

 Hawaii LIHEAP helps pay home heating costs for low-income households, particularly those with the lowest income, that pay a high proportion of household income for home energy.

 To qualify for the LIHEAP program, you must have an income that falls within the program guidelines.
 Priority is granted to households with the elderly, disabled or a young child under age 5.

 Applications are accepted during the month of June only.
 If eligible, you’ll receive a one-time credit deposited directly into your utility accounts.
 To apply, contact the state LIHEAP Program Office at 808-586-5734.

 Unemployment insurance benefits provide temporary financial assistance to workers who become Hawaiians through no fault of their own — for up to 26 weeks.

 Effective October 1, 2014, Hawaii’s telephone claim filing will no longer be available.
 All claims must be filed online.
 To file a claim, click here.

 As a condition of eligibility, you must register for work within 7 calendar days after the date you applied for unemployment benefits and you must post an online resume in HireNet Hawaii, WDD’s internet job matching system.

-GEAR UP, which stands for Gaining Early Awareness and Readiness for Undergraduate Programs, is a federal program funded by the U.S. Department of Education that serves low-income middle and high school students in public schools throughout the state.
+GEAR UP, which stands for Gaining Early Awareness and Readiness for Undergraduate Programs, is a federal program funded by the U.S. Department of Education that serves low-income middle and high school students in public schools across 44 states.